Excel-projects/Excel-Timesheet/README.md

 # Timesheet
-A Excel VBA Addin timesheet file with functionality to import your Google Timeline.
+An Excel VBA Addin timesheet file with functionality to import your Google Timeline.

 TODO: convert to .NET project and write up details of controls